archlord333/dotfiles/README.md

 1. Copy skhd/skhdrc in this repo to ~/.config/skhd/skhdrc.

 ### Terminal
+1. `brew install nushell` (MIT License)
+1. Copy nushell/ in this repo to ~/.config/nushell.
+1. Install Nerd Font from Approved OS Repo.
 1. `brew install starship` (ISC License)
 2. Copy starship.toml to ~/.config/.
-1. Install Ghostty from Approved Open Source Repo.
+1. Install Ghostty from Approved OS Repo.
 1. Copy ghostty/config in this repo to ~/.config/ghostty/config.

 ### Neovim